 At this year’s Inforum user group conference, Infor representatives showed the progress the organization has made since last year in transforming itself from a ragbag of mostly small, often obsolete software companies to a competitive vendor of a modern enterprise management software suite.
 Infor was created by private equity investors employing a “rollup” strategy, aimed at combining smaller companies within an industry to form a single larger company that could achieve economies of scale and greater market presence.
 Others have tried this in the software industry in the past and encountered difficulty in making it work for two primary reasons.
 One is the technical challenge of achieving economies of scale in enterprise applications by turning a set of similar but separately developed software pieces into a single offering.
 Computer Associates achieved economies of scale through acquisition in the 1990s in the IT infrastructure software segment.
 But it did this largely by forcing customers of the various acquired companies to migrate to its single offering in the specific category.
 This is not a practical approach for business and finance enterprise applications because customers are willing to go off maintenance and eventually look for another vendor.
 The second difficulty is that newer or larger competitors can focus on innovation and overtake the rollup company while its attention and resources are focused on stitching the pieces together.

-Topics: Big Data, Mobile, Planning, Social Media, GRC, Operational Performance Management (OPM), Budgeting, closing, Analytics, Business Analytics, Business Collaboration, Cloud, Cloud Computing, Collaboration, Accounting, Business Performance Management (BPM), CFO, Customer Performance Management (CPM), Financial Performance Management (FPM), Infor, Information Management (IM), IT Performance Management (ITPM), Risk, Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), FPM, SEC, spreadsheet
+Topics: Analytics, Big Data, Budgeting, Business Analytics, Business Collaboration, Business Performance Management (BPM), CFO, closing, Cloud Computing, Collaboration, Customer Performance Management (CPM), Financial Performance Management (FPM), FPM, GRC, Infor, Information Management (IM), IT Performance Management (ITPM), Mobile, Operational Performance Management (OPM), Planning, Risk, Sales Performance Management (SPM), SEC, Social Media, Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), Office of Finance

 The International Integrated Reporting Council (IIRC) recently published a draft framework outlining how it believes businesses ought to communicate with their stakeholders.
 In this context the purpose of an “integrated report” is to promote corporate transparency by clearly and concisely presenting how an organization’s strategy, governance, and financial and operational performance will create value for shareholders and other stakeholders in both the short and the long term.
 Such a report aims to address broader needs than only those of investors’ and therefore must be more than a simple extension of a company’s external financial reports, which are aimed at a specialist audience including analysts, regulators and lawyers.